Mordeaux/gfl_web/README.md

 gfl_web
 =======

-Uses Python's Flask module to create a web-based interface for GFL-FUDGE annotation.
+Uses Python's Flask module to create a web-based interface for GFL-FUDG annotation.

 By Michael Mordowanec, Nathan Schneider